hakdogan/MongoDB/README.txt

 ***********************************************************************
 *                                                                     *
-* This application illustrates the use of MongoDB native Java driver. *
+* This application illustrates the use of MongoDB native Java driver  *
+*                      and JPA with EclipseLink.                      *
 *                                                                     *
 ***********************************************************************